 During your online class, there are a few widgets that can be very helpful.

-Webcam background: While sharing your Classroomscreen, you can turn on the webcam background.
+Webcam (Media Widget): While sharing your Classroomscreen, you can turn on the webcam at the media widget.
 This way your students will see you next to the instructions.

 Traffic light: Agree with your students on how to use the traffic light in an online setting.
 For example: red means that students have to turn off their microphone and with a green light they can turn it back on.